 “Doctor, how come my skin pigmentations didn’t improve after doing lasers?
 Do they really work?”

-In my years in skin and aesthetics practice, I’ve met lots of patients who asked me this question.
+In my years of skin and aesthetics practice, I’ve met lots of patients who asked me this question.

 The answer is simple; there are 4 factors that determine a successful laser pigmentation removal.
 When any of these go wrong, you will NOT see results.

 This is the ‘easiest’ factor because it is within your control.
 To get best results with lasers, you ABSOLUTELY have to follow your doctors’ instructions.
 Make sure you are compliant with skincare products like lightening cream, sunscreen (especially!) and sun protection measures, both before and after treatment.

 A big reason for pigmentations not improving, or turning worse (getting darker instead of lighter) is failure to comply.
 Even if your pigmentation is fully lightened, it has a real chance of recurring due to external factors like sun exposure.
 Listen to your doctor’s pre and post care advice carefully and adhere to the maintenance regime.

 See what happens below when you don’t respect sun damage enough:

 Key Advice #1: If you can’t avoid the sun, make sure you apply sunscreen at least 1-2 times daily.

 Diagnosis is the basic skill of a skincare doctor but do not take it for granted.
 Different types of pigmentation require different kinds of treatments.
 Not all dark spots are made or behave the same way, and thus they will require its individual customised skin pigmentation treatment.